timoschwarzer/gitlab-monitor/CONFIGURATION.md

   // Limit projects by visibility
   // Can be: 'any', 'public', 'internal' or 'private' "projectVisibility": "any",

+  // Limit by projects that the current user is a member of
+  // Can be: true, false
+  "membership": false

   // Filter projects
   // The filter is applied to the path with namespace